KODEGAS/Medusa-2.0/ROUND2_COMPETITOR_GUIDE.md

 1. Navigate to Round 2 page after authentication
 2. Scroll to the **"Hint System"** section
-3. Select the challenge (Android, PWN User, or PWN Root)
+3. Select the challenge:
+   - **Android Challenge**: 3 hints specific to Perseus APK
+   - **PWN Challenge**: 3 hints covering both user and root flag strategies
 4. Click **"Unlock"** button for the desired hint
 5. Confirm the point deduction
 6. Hint content will be revealed immediately

+**Important**: PWN hints are shared between user and root flags.
+Unlocking a PWN hint helps with both stages of the container escape challenge.

 ### Hint Strategy